 Image 1: Darya Gulik and Eliisa Saarinen opening the event.
 Image 2: Darya Gulik interviews the experiential expert Anna Makarenko.
-National Crisis Group for Ukraine Kansaliasareena provided significant support to all organizations assisting Ukrainians in the years 2022-2023.
+National Crisis Group for Ukraine Kansalaisareena provided significant support to all organizations assisting Ukrainians in the years 2022-2023.
 During network meetings, practices and current information on crisis management were shared under the leadership of the network coordinator and development expert Eliisa Saarinen.
 The last meeting of the National Crisis Group for Ukraine was held in August.
 This live event marked the conclusion of the national network as it was and the beginning of a new network.
 Since the core activities of the key players were no longer crisis-focused, it was decided to transform the network into an integration network.
 Over 30 experts from various fields, including Migri, KELA, and different reception centers, gathered to share valuable insights and experiences.
 Their presentations addressed topics such as the current state of the reception system, benefit practices for refugees, and the effects of obtaining the right of domicile.
-The event was organized in collaboration with Kansaliasareena, the City of Helsinki, Helsinki Missio, House of Helsinki, and the Helsinki Parish Union, emphasizing the importance of interdisciplinary collaboration.
-Webinar on Getting to Know the Partnership Project and Organizations In October, the House of Helsinki had opportunity present the to organization and the Refufin project's activities.
+The event was organized in collaboration with Kansalaisareena, the City of Helsinki, Helsinki Missio, House of Helsinki, and the Helsinki Parish Union, emphasizing the importance of interdisciplinary collaboration.
+Webinar on Getting to Know the Partnership Project and Organizations In October, the House of Helsinki had the opportunity to present the organization and the Refufin project's activities.
 During the event organized in collaboration between Moniheli and the Ministry of Economic Affairs and Employment, Darya Gulik and Nikolay Gofman provided the audience with an overview of the origin, goals, and achievements of these initiatives.
-30 Approximately participants, including representatives from the public sector, educational institutions, businesses, and organizations, objective was attended.
-The strengthen collaboration and raise awareness about the work related to immigration and integration.
+30 Approximately participants, including representatives from the public sector, educational institutions, and organizations, businesses, attended.
+The objective was strengthen collaboration and raise awareness about the work related to immigration and integration.
 Youth Volunteering Festival on October 11, 2023 The JEP project by Kansalaisareena organized a festival in October, together with many other volunteer organizations, focusing particularly on youth volunteer activities.
-The event featured expert lectures in the morning for professionals and an opportunity in the afternoon for organizations to showcase their activities to young people.
-Approximately 25 volunteer organizations and 100 high school students participated in the festival, demonstrating the growing interest of people in volunteering. young served as a platform for inspiration practical and offered ways to encourage the involvement and participation of young people volunteer work.
+The event featured expert lectures in morning for professionals and an opportunity in the afternoon organizations to showcase their activities to people. young 25 volunteer Approximately organizations and 100 high school students participated in the festival, demonstrating the growing interest of people in volunteering.
+It young served as a platform for inspiration offered practical ways encourage the involvement and participation of young people volunteer work.
 Picture: House of Helsinki volunteer Maria and intern Illia at the Youth Volunteer Festival.